mcwayrm/biodiversity-wtp/README.md

 - `0.load_config.R`: This script sets up the configuration of the file paths and allows for flexible loading of the data for each user.
 Modifications to the personal users preferences can be made in `config.yml`.
 - `1.ebd_process.R`: This script cleans the e-bird data set and creates the data set of homes for the users, trips by the users, and attributes about the users.
 - `2.distance_to_hotspot.R`: This script determines the distance of birders from observed hotspots to create the counterfactual options for travel and their potential travel cost.
 - `3.make_choice_sets.R`: This script performs the mixed logit analysis of comparing the selected destination over possible desitinations.
+This uses the random utility model (RUM).

 # Data